nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-Users can only view comment descriptions on staff or applicant profile pages.
+Users can only view comment descriptions on staff or applicant profile panels.

 </div>